corralledcode/flagcalc/README.md

 10. -a is=sentence.dat f2=”abcde”

 “Of all graphs on the workspace that pass all the logical sentences in the file sentence.dat, how many embed a K_5 (complete graph on five vertices)?”

+Finally, the iterations to higher numbered rounds (we’ve seen above rounds “two” and “three”) always base their to-do list on the last item of the previous round.